mira-kine/advanced-react-notes/week 1 notes/msw.md

    - beforeAll(() => server.listen()) runs before all tests
    - afterAll(() => server.close()) runs after all tests
 8. if you want to check that your function is running, put a console.log in your actual api call back function
+9. if you don't want it globally, you can use server.use() in your test to use the server to change the response for the test

 ### MSW code definition